 Answer: We will utilize community policing and community plus policing, which encourages problem-solving from both sides, to address crime.
 We must recognize that police alone can't stop crime -- only communities can.
 Communities can only stop crime if they work with police.
 My efforts will include reconnecting law enforcement and citizens who want to help but are afraid or convinced that no one in City Hall will listen to them.
 In community plus policing, the community develops a relationship with the officer(s) assigned to their area.
 When the community is familiar with the officer they're more likely to help get the criminals off the streets.
 Police must develop relationships by showing respect through the use of good, fair and professional practices with law abiding citizens in every neighborhood.
-As mayor, I will take all necessary steps to rid our city of crime and violence.

 Question 2: Financially and academically, York City's school district is in very dire straits compared to the suburban districts -- a fact that continues to push families out of the city and students into charter schools.
 As mayor, how would you negotiate your authoritative limitations with the need for school reforms in the city?